suryakaduru/Text_summarizer_pipeline/README.md

 - Download the dataset  [sumsum](https://huggingface.co/datasets/Samsung/samsum/tree/main) from hugging face and place it inside the `data/` directory.
 - Ensure the dataset is named correctly (e.g., `corpus.7z`).
-- Dowmload the model as well from hugging face to run it locally from here [bart-large-cnn-samsum](https://huggingface.co/philschmid/bart-large-cnn-samsum/tree/main) and place it like this
+- Download the model as well from hugging face to run it locally from here [bart-large-cnn-samsum](https://huggingface.co/philschmid/bart-large-cnn-samsum/tree/main) and place it like this
 ```
 - models/
     └── distilbart/